shahrk/ItemStockTracker/README.md

 ### Usage

 ![image](https://user-images.githubusercontent.com/19464321/140402539-b528fbaa-b352-454d-96ae-a9af6b01f623.png)

 By default, the GUI will already contain some data, which is loaded from `data/tracker.txt`.
 To add your own items, click the plus button in the upper right.
 You will be prompted to enter a name for the item you are tracking, along with a URL for a specific product page.
 Currently, `amazon.com` and `bestbuy.com` product pages are supported.

 ![image](https://user-images.githubusercontent.com/30803969/134995508-7de37397-a552-4af9-82aa-94f13aca6830.png)

-You can also edit, add, or delete items by right-clicking on a selected item:
+You can also edit, add, or delete items by right-clicking on a selected item,

   ![image](https://user-images.githubusercontent.com/19464321/140404137-11669c4b-3b6c-4548-a85b-6a3c845138f3.png)